 No matter when you do the research, here are some questions to consider:

-What Kind of Mileage Does the Vehicle Get?
+1. What Kind of Mileage Does the Vehicle Get?

-Is It a Reliable Vehicle?
+2. Is It a Reliable Car?

-How Many Miles Are on the Vehicle?
+3. How Many Miles Are on the Car?

 For example, many car manufacturers recommend that the timing belt be replaced every 60,000 or 70,000 miles.
-If you are buying a used vehicle with 55,000 miles on it, you can expect to have this expense in the near future.
+So if you're buying a used vehicle with 55,000 miles on it, you can expect to have this expense in the near future.

-What Are the Associated Transaction Fees?
+4. What Are the Associated Transaction Fees?